Kpada/usonic_water_flowmeter/README.md

 ## Brief

-This is a battery powered water speed meter project I did freelancing in 2015.
+This is a battery powered waterflow meter project I did freelancing in 2015.

 The measurement results are displayed on the LCD and are also sent to the PC.